bui84/ELK-server/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the LoadBalancer machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP addresses: <insert user's public IP address here>

 Machines within the network can only be accessed by Jump Box.

-Which machine did you allow to access your ELK VM? - Jump Box What was its IP address? - 10.0.0.4
+- Which machine did you allow to access your ELK VM? - Jump Box
+- What was its IP address? - 10.0.0.4

 A summary of the access policies in place can be found in the table below.